intermine/intermine-apps-c/component-400/README.md

 #component #400

-Shows a table of matches of an InterMine ID Resolution Job.
+Visualizes the result of an InterMine ID Resolution job.

 #Usage